-Is this Toyota finally coming out of their shell?
+Is this Toyota finally coming out of its shell?
 Having previously worked at a Toyota dealership many moons ago, I often heard people describe Toyota’s as boring but reliable.
 Well, how about now you can have not-boring-at-all and reliable.
 The C-HR is such a funky fun car.
-Yes, Toyota might be late on the arrival of a quirky fun car but nevertheless, it’s here and look at it.
-It’s far from a boring Corolla that maybe your grandma had back in the day.
+Yes, Toyota might be late on the arrival of a quirky fun car but nevertheless, it’s here, and look at it.
+It’s far from a bland Corolla that maybe your grandma had back in the day.
 This crossover looks right at home in the mountains with angles all over the place.

 Here are some quick facts: